Barry K. Herman

 Barry Keith Herman is an American board certified adult and child and adolescent psychiatrist, psychiatric administrator, and physician executive.
 He currently is Chief Medical Officer of Atentiv Health, a digital health specialty provider, since March, 2020.
 Immediately prior, he was Senior Vice President and Chief Medical Officer of Tris Pharmaceuticals, Inc. in Monmouth Junction, NJ.
 He left this position at Tris in January 2020.
 Herman's interests include psychiatric administration and management, healthcare policy, and psychopharmacological research.
 He has spoken and written frequently on the topic of physician leadership and management.
 He is the author of over 100 scientific abstracts and manuscripts, and is frequently quoted in the media.
 His psychiatric research has been widely cited.
-Herman is the Past President of the American Association of Psychiatric Administrators (now called the American Association for Psychiatric Administration and Leadership (AAPAL)), and currently serves on its Executive Council.
+Herman is the Past President of the American Association of Psychiatric Administrators (now called the American Association for Psychiatric Administration and Leadership (AAPAL)), and is on its Executive Council.
 He is the recipient of the 2017 American Psychiatric Association Administrative Psychiatry Award.